Dolores Claiborne (opera): Act 2

 The second act opens with Dolores preparing food and liquor for watching the solar eclipse with her husband.
 When her husband appears she provokes him into a rage, running off into the woods.
 While in pursuit, Dolores' husband falls into a well she had concealed with branches earlier.
 Dolores covers the well with planks, leaving her husband inside to die.
 Back in the present, the interrogation of Dolores continues.
 She is joined by Selena, her now adult daughter, who tells the police Dolores could not have murdered Vera as the two had become very close after 40 years together.
 Shortly after it is revealed that Vera left her entire estate to Dolores, though Dolores curses her name in response.
 Back at her home, Selena asks her mother what really happened to Vera Donovan.
 The next scene reveals that Vera took her own life, throwing herself down a flight of stairs when Dolores was not looking.
 In the end, Selena leaves Dolores alone yet again, still having not forgiven her for the murder of her father.

 Reviews

+Zachary Woolfe from the New York Times said:

 There are lovely details throughout.
 Early in the first act, Vera’s admonition to her maids about properly hanging the sheets to dry, set to angular jitters, opens up into sumptuous ardor, then closes again into anxiety, with an ease of transition that recalls Janacek.
 The collaborators have invented an ingeniously creepy nursery rhyme for Joe (the resonant, fearless bass-baritone Wayne Tigges) to sing as he molests Selena, with a translucent, percussive accompaniment.